marcocacciabue/infinity/README.md

 ## :arrow\_double\_down: Installation

-If you have a working R and Rstudio setup you you can install the released version of **INFINITy** from [GitHub](https://github.com/)
+If you have a working R and Rstudio setup you can install the released version of **INFINITy** from [GitHub](https://github.com/) with:
-with:

 ``` r
 if (!require("devtools", quietly = TRUE))